 Public Officials

 Are you a public official with oversight of water?
-ACE25 will position you to make the best-informed decisions for your utility and community.
-Join your elected and appointed colleagues from throughout North America and across the globe to explore the trends, shared challenges and transformational technologies that impact water governance today.
+ACE26 will position you to make the best-informed decisions for your utility and community.
+Join your elected and appointed colleagues from throughout North America and across the globe to explore the trends, shared challenges, and transformational technologies that impact water governance today.

 Page Content